idvorkin/idvorkin.github.io/_d/product.md

 * Be an expert on the domain (competitors, customers)
 * Be excited  - Enthusiasm is contaigous
 * Spend time with the team - Every single person, makes a very big deal.

+### Engagement vs Growth

+* Growth is getting new users - New entrypoints, advertising, etc - DAU/WAU/MAU
+* Engagement - Getting existing users to have more value - Usage Time

+### DAU is retention and new users

+* Recall DAU needs new users returning users.
+New users vs retention likely matters in a

+## Flywheels

+*Huh, GPT is writing these*

+### Sharing Flywheel

+A Sharing Flywheel is a model or concept used to encourage the sharing of a particular piece of content with the intent of increasing its visibility and engagement.
+The basic idea is that if one person shares it, their followers or friends may reshare  and repost the content, creating a "flywheel" effect where the content is shared and reshared in a cycle.
+By creating an environment where the content can become viral, more people will be exposed to it, which can lead to more engagement

+### Content Consumption Flywheel

+A Content Consumption Flywheel is a type of content marketing strategy in which a company or organization encourages their customers and followers to consume content in an ongoing cycle.
+This strategy encourages customers and followers to consume content consistently, often on a regular basis and

+## Misc

 ### Notes from the goal